 If your aftercare plan calls for manual lymphatic drainage, be sure to seek treatment with a properly trained certified lymphedema therapist (CLT) or certified manual lymphatic drainage therapist (CMLDT) and know the difference between the two.
 A CLT has received medical level education with a mandatory minimum of 135 hours of training in the anatomy and physiology of the lymphatic system.
 Approximately 35 hours of the theoretical coursework is online; 100 hours of the training is required to be live and hands on in the classroom.
 CLTs are trained to treat patients with lymphedema.

 A CMLDT receives approximately 40 hours of training.
 This training may or may not be offered online in combination with live instruction.
 Since there is no set standard for CMLDT training, it depends on the school the therapist attends.
 Those who complete this course are not trained to treat patients with lymphedema.

 It is important to interview the person you're seeking your aftercare with.
 Ask your post op massage therapist 1. if they are a licensed massage therapist 2. if they are a CLT or CMLDT and 3. if they received their instruction online or in person.
 If the therapist is not licensed, do not hire them.
 If you wouldn't hire an unlicensed doctor to perform your surgery, why would you hire an unlicensed massage therapist to perform your post op massages?
 If they have received their "certificate" via online instruction only, do not hire them.
 They are not sufficiently trained to treat post surgical clients.
-The risk of developing complications is very real.
+The risk of developing complications after any type of surgical procedure is very real.
 You absolutely do not want someone manipulating your body if they are not properly trained and well seasoned in their discipline.